By Pompilio Martinez N., M.D.

 Neuropathic pain is rarely observed in children and much less in an epidemic fashion.
 Of the 23 S-LANSS pain surveys filled out by 19 patients from Carmen de Bolivar, 22 identified pain of neuropathic nature with average scores of 18.6; above the minimum threshold of 12.
 In addition, a subgroup of 10 out of 11 patients who completed a more comprehensive symptom survey reported symptoms consistent with damage to the somatic nervous system with complaints of bilateral lower limb paresthesia and paresis of varying severity.
 Of those 11 patients, 8 had symptomatic evidence of fainting / syncope explained by damage to the autonomic nervous system presumably of neurocardiogenic nature that still awaits confirmation.
-All patients from Carmen de Bolivar who participated in both surveys share the history of having developed acute symptoms after being immunized with Gardasil, a vaccine against human papillomavirus (HPV).
+All patients from Carmen de Bolivar who participated in both surveys shared the history of having developed acute symptoms after being immunized with Gardasil, a vaccine against human papillomavirus (HPV).
 Hence the epidemic of neuropathic pain observed in Colombian girls coincides with the epidemic of vaccine adverse events in this population.
 Attack rates of this epidemic must be investigated by independent epidemiological studies.
 If there is an epidemic of vaccine adverse effects in this population that is accompanied by severe pain, it’s logical to say that there’s also an epidemic of neuropathic pain as reported here since the incidence of the latter is close to 100% in the same target population.

 In adults, the most common causes of neuropathic pain are direct nerve damage as occurs in chronic and poorly controlled diabetes mellitus (diabetic neuropathy); alcoholism (alcoholic neuropathy), sequelae of nerve infection by varicella zoster virus (postherpetic neuralgia), and nerve entrapment syndromes such as carpal tunnel, thoracic outlet and sciatica syndromes.
 However other less common causes are demyelinating diseases such as Guillain-Barré type, polyradiculopathies of various causes such as trauma, surgery, toxic or autoimmune, phantom limb syndrome and complex regional pain syndrome I and II.
 These various causes give rise to the type of pain explored in the S-LANSS survey consisting of pain associated with tingling, allodynia (sensitization to touch), thermal sensations (burning or coldness), electrical sensations in bursts (shooting pain) or vasomotor symptoms with changes in the appearance of the skin.
 Characteristics of this particular pain were unequivocally found in patients Carmen de Bolivar and two adult patients and thus it deserves a closer look.

-In the present series, two adult women developed neuropathic pain following 3 shots of the HPV vaccine Gardasil concomitant with a disabling insult to the peripheral nervous system.
-The specificity of S-LANSS survey to exclude nociceptive pain was evident by the non-neuropathic knee pain that patient María José had, which is consistent with nociceptive and inflammatory pain caused by premature degeneration of her knee possibly related to the same HPV-triggered autoimmune disorder.
+In the present series, two adult women developed neuropathic pain following 3 shots of the HPV vaccine Gardasil concomitant with disabling insult to the peripheral nervous system.
+The specificity of S-LANSS survey was evident by low scores in the non-neuropathic knee pain that patient María José had, which is consistent with nociceptive and inflammatory pain caused by premature degeneration of her knee possibly related to the same HPV-triggered autoimmune disorder.
 Both adult patients showed evidence of multiple signs and symptoms of peripheral nervous system involvement such as paresis / paresthesia and unstable gait in the patient from Bogota, and a more varied clinical picture in patient Maria Jose who also suffered from dysautonomia by damage to the sympathetic and parasympathetic nervous systems.
 All of the above and based on slow nerve conduction velocities in patient Maria Jose yielded the diagnosis of demyelinating neuropathy, specifically acquired immune-mediated demyelinating polyradiculopathy (AIDP) which is a likelly mechanism to explain neuropathic pain in all patients who developed side effects to HPV vaccine in this series.
 This is more suggestive by the wide range and remoteness of painful sites away from the vaccination spot in the deltoid muscle (shoulder).
 It’s unexpected for a vaccine to migrate its inflammatory foci to distant places such as feet, ankles and knees.
 Rather, a demyelinating condition like polyradiculopathy that damages nerves in their exit and entry into the spinal cord better explains the wide range and systemic nature of painful sites in the current patient cohort, some of who showed a fibromyalgia-like pattern.
 Dr. Manuel Martinez-Lavin reported 2 Mexican girls who received Gardasil and developed illness that met the criteria for fibromyalgia (Martinez-Lavin, 2014).
 Likewise historical data about mass swine flu vaccination campaigns as implemented in 1976 in the United States led to an increase of more than 8-fold the incidence of Guillain-Barré syndrome which is characterized by demyelination of peripheral nerves (Nachamkin et al, 2008).
 Therefore the neuropathic pain syndrome observed in girls and women adult in the current series is well explained by a demyelinating insult to the nervous system triggered as an autoimmune adverse event to adjuvenated quadrivalent HPV vaccine Gardasil as reported for the ASIA syndrome.

 This study has several limitations.
 It’s a survey-type study and thus clinical findings need to be confirmed by physical examination and further supported by electrodiagnostic and tilt-table tests among many other confirmatory analyses.
 In fact, this study could have been much better had it relied on a census of affected patients from Carmen Bolivar to allow a random selection patients and intrapopulation controls.
 Also, I could have calculated attack rates for pain as well as lots of other fancy things.
 The lack of a census by health authorities after more than 6 months of the onset of epidemic vaccine adverse reactions demonstrates the need for alternative studies since the Colombian state has neglected this population to a degree bordering on the criminal.
 Even now, we still haven’t seen a formal release of data from the visit paid by the Minister of Health in late August / 2014 nor about the follow-up to 11 girls who had clinical abnormalities as acknowledged by the Deputy Minister in a news conference.
 Nor do we know the results of a risk factor survey conducted by the Colombian National Institute of Health in Carmen de Bolivar as promised by its Director Dr. Fernando de la Hoz.
 Given this institutional void and neglect, it’s not far-fetched to say that the present scientific and academic study is the first one on the subject.